Lecturing, on holiday, at

 Copyright Notice, Use Conditions, and User Agreements

-The materials contained on this Website, including, but not limited to, the textual material, graphics, artwork, photographs, and visual elements are owned or controlled separately (and exclusively as a collective work) by Kenneth L. Campbell, Department of Biology, University of Massachusetts at Boston, Copyright 1997-2003 Kenneth L. Campbell, unless otherwise noted herein.
-In addition, copyright in the selection, arrangement, and coordination of materials in this Website is owned exclusively by Kenneth L. Campbell, Department of Biology, University of Massachusetts at Boston, Copyright 1997-2003 Kenneth L. Campbell.
+The materials contained on this Website, including, but not limited to, the textual material, graphics, artwork, photographs, and visual elements are owned or controlled separately (and exclusively as a collective work) by Kenneth L. Campbell, Department of Biology, University of Massachusetts Boston, Copyright 1997-2017 Kenneth L. Campbell, unless otherwise noted herein.
+In addition, copyright in the selection, arrangement, and coordination of materials in this Website is owned exclusively by Kenneth L. Campbell, Department of Biology, University of Massachusetts Boston, Copyright 1997-2017 Kenneth L. Campbell.

 Any use which is commercial or non-personal is strictly prohibited, and may subject the User making such uses to applicable civil or criminal penalties.